 Stampin’ Up!
-Wildlife Wonder for the Inkin’ Krew Blog Hop
+Feathered Flight for the Inkin’ Krew Blog Hop

-I adhered a panel of Fresh As A Daisy designer series paper to a Wild Wheat mat and adhered the layered panel to the front of a Pebbled Path card base with dimensionals.
+I separated a length of Wild Wheat jute and wrapped a single strand around the DSP panel and tied a knot.
+I adhered the panel to the front of a Boho Blue card base with dimensionals.

 For the inside of the card, I stamped the sentiment from the Stampin’ Up!
-Wildlife Wonder stamp set in Pebbled Path ink ink on a Basic White panel.
-I stamped the plant next to the sentiment in Wild Wheat and adhered the panel to a Wild Wheat mat.
-I adhered the layered panel to the inside of the card with Stampin’ Seal.
+Feathered Flight stamp set in Wild Wheat ink on a Basic White panel.
+I used twice stamped off Misty Moonlight ink to stamp the large duck and trimmed the side with DSP.
+I adhered the panel to a Misty Moonlight mat and then to the inside of the card with Stampin’ Seal.

 On With The Hop!
-Click on the Next Blog button to move forward to Karen Finkle’s project or click the Previous Blog button to move back to see the project that Mary Deatherage created.
+Click on the Next Blog button to move forward to Carol Buckalew’s project or click the Previous Blog button to move back to see the project that Ann Louise Fodgaard created.

 If you get lost along the way, here are the participants for the hop: